 The Company uses derivative financial instruments in the normal course of business in order to hedge exposures to fluctuations in interest rates and foreign exchange rates in accordance with the Company's financial risk management policies.
-The Company's policies allow derivative transactions to be undertaken for the purpose of reducing risk and do not permit speculative trading.
+The Company's policies allow derivative transactions to be undertaken for the purpose of managing risk and not for speculative trading.

-The fair value of the Company's derivative instruments at 30 June 2022 are as follows:
+The fair value, including accrued interest, of the Company's derivative instruments at 30 June 2023 are as follows:

 NBN Co

-30 June 2022 30 June 2021
+30 June 2023 30 June 2022

 Current \$m Non-current \$m Current \$m Non-current \$m

 Assets

-Forward exchange contracts (FEC) 6 = 5 -
+Forward exchange contracts 2 = 6 -

-Interest rate options (IRO) - 2 = -
+Interest rate options - 3 - 2

-Interest rate swaps (IRS) 2 1,326 = 47
+Interest rate swaps 32 1,388 2 1,326

-Cross-currency interest rate swaps (CCIRS) 20 49 4 80
+Cross-currency interest rate swaps 28 179 20 49

+Power purchase agreements - 3 -

-Total derivative assets 28 1,377 9 127
+Total derivative assets 62 1,573 28 1,377

 Liabilities

-Forward exchange contracts (FEC) - 1 -

-Interest rate swaps (IRS) 14 14 1 11
+Interest rate swaps 13 81 14 14

-Cross-currency interest rate swaps (CCIRS) - 141 - 3
+Cross-currency interest rate swaps 18 207 - 141

-Total derivative liabilities 14 155 2 14
+Total derivative liabilities 31 288 14 155

 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently remeasured to their fair value at the end of each reporting period.
 The accounting for subsequent changes in fair value depends on whether the derivative is designated as a hedging instrument and if so, the nature of the item being hedged.
+Any derivative instruments that are not designated in a hedging relationship will have the subsequent fair value movement within each reporting period recognised in profit or loss.